lieszkol/november-gallery/README.md

 ### (1) Prepare and Upload your Images

-You can choose to upload your images either using the "Gallery" page in the October back-end, or you can use the built-in Media Manager.
-In either case, we highly recommend resizing your images before uploading them to October.
-If you are going to use the Media Manager, then you will need to first create folders for your images.
-2) resize your images and 3) upload them to your website using OctoberCMS's built-in Media Manager.
+You can choose to upload your images either **(1) using the "Gallery" page in the October back-end**, or you can use the built-in Media Manager.
+In either case, we highly recommend resizing your images before uploading them to your site.
+If you are going to use the Media Manager, then you may also want to create folders for your images.
+Once resized, you can upload them to your website using OctoberCMS's built-in Media Manager.

 <details>
 <summary>Read more...</summary>